mikeolivotto/price-check-fe/README.md

-# Price Check Frontend
+# JB Price Checker

-A React application for checking prices of products at JB Hi-Fi
+A React application for checking and comparing product prices at JB Hi-Fi

 ## Tech Stack